Meet The Team

 Seeing the positive effect that fitness and a relationship with a 121 coach had on Jess, Don decided that he would use his own funding and set up a sports mentoring service that could be accessed by all children and young people within Swindon and WIltshire

-Laura Frankham-Gething – Deputy Manager and Designated Safeguarding Lead
+Laura Frankham-Gething – Operational Manager and Designated Safeguarding Lead

 ‘I struggled in my teenage years with issues at home and that came out in my behaviour with education and authority, I just wanted to feel part of something but didn’t know how to engage.
 Every day I see our mentors make young people feel part of a community that values them, watching that young person thrive is why we all do what we do.